Mōhaka River: History

-The Mohaka was an important river for fishing and transport long before the settlers arrived.
-Archeological surveys have found extensive evidence of villages and temporary camps along the lower and upper Mohaka.
+The Mōhaka was an important river for fishing and transport long before the settlers arrived.
+Archeological surveys have found extensive evidence of villages and temporary camps along the lower and upper Mōhaka.
 The Maori collected hāngī stones, taupunga, opunga, poutama, kowhaturi from the riverbed.

 The famous Maori, Te Kooti, reportedly frequented the area.
 Te Kooti's Lookout, said to be the site of a fight with the British, is visible from the river.
-Later, Europeans used the Mohaka to transport timber.
+Later, Europeans used the Mōhaka to transport timber.

-In 2004 a water conservation order was placed on the upper section of the Mohaka because of its fantastic fishing, scenic gorges and outstanding amenity for recreation.
+In 2004 a water conservation order was placed on the upper section of the Mōhaka because of its fantastic fishing, scenic gorges and outstanding amenity for recreation.
 The area is also an important habitat for the rare blue duck.

 More recently it is a popular spot for rafting, kayaking, tramping and fishing.